Field Care Guide

 Once the cape is removed, place it in a freezer or cooler.
 If cooling down with ice, do not let the cape get wet.
 Moisture promotes bacterial growth which causes hair slippage.
 You can double bag it in trash bags to keep it dry.

 There are many online videos and diagrams on deer hide and cape removal.
 If you are not comfortable with the process, contact your taxidermist.
 Your taxidermist can walk you through how to cape it and many taxidermists will cape it for you for a small fee or at no charge prevent a cape that is cut incorrectly or one that doesn’t have enough length.
 It is always better to error on providing a little too much hide as opposed to not enough.
-While enough hide is needed for a shoulder mount or more for a pedestal mount your taxidermist will only need about 8 inches of the neck meat left to get a proper neck measurement.
+While enough hide is needed for a shoulder mount or more for a pedestal mount your taxidermist will only need about a couple inches of the neck meat left to get a proper neck measurements or many measure from the hide.
 We’ll often get deer in with all of the neck meat left in which can amount to a couple of roasts the hunter is wasting each year.

 The highest quality mounts begin with a quality specimen.
 Treat the hide and cape as you would the meat.
 Get it cool quickly, keep it clean and dry, and prevent fur damage.
 Your taxidermist may be able to offer you an alternative cape if you do encounter extensive hide issues.
 Proper trophy field care can help your taxidermist preserve your memories in the field into a work of art that you can treasure for a lifetime.